MixinNetwork/developers.mixin.one/developers-docs/docs/api/guide.md

 Most API access is available for signed requests with private key, which can be downloaded from [dashboard](https://developers.mixin.one/dashboard).

-There are mainly three kinds of signature in Mixin Messenger:
+There are three kinds of signature in Mixin:
 1. JWT signature of bot to access private API, [details](#calling-apis)
 2. JWT signature of OAuth user to access private API, [details](#oauth-user-signature)
 3. PIN signature to transfer, withdraw and create withdraw addresses, [details](#pin-signature)